tylerhimes/tylerhimes.github.io/_posts/2023-04-26-predicting-customer-loyalty.md

 ---
 layout: post
 title: Predicting Customer Loyalty Using ML
+description: Our client, a grocery retailer, hired a market research consultancy to append market level customer loyalty information to the database.
+However, only around 50% of the client's customer base could be tagged, thus the other half did not have this information present.
+Let's use ML to solve this!
 image: "/posts/regression-title-img.png"
 tags: [Customer Loyalty, Machine Learning, Regression, Python]
 ---

 Our client, a grocery retailer, hired a market research consultancy to append market level customer loyalty information to the database.
 However, only around 50% of the client's customer base could be tagged, thus the other half did not have this information present.
 Let's use ML to solve this!

 # TABLE OF CONTENTS